-Youth from LGBTQ families are faced with the same homophobia and transphobia that LGBTQ adults face, but they experience it at a younger and more vulnerable age.
-For example, a five-year-old entering kindergarten discovers that everyone except her - from classmates to storybook characters - has a mom and a dad.
+Youth from LGBTQ families are faced with the same homophobia and transphobia that LGBTQ people face, but they often experience it at a younger and more vulnerable age.
+Five-year-olds entering kindergarten discover that everyone besides them, from classmates to storybook characters, has a mom and a dad.
 Other youth struggle to understand why both of their parents are not welcome at teacher-parent conferences or family events.
-For other youth, homophobia and transphobia is more direct and often violent.
-Some youth are physically threatened by other students on a regular basis at school, while teachers often refuse to intervene.
-One youth I work with was kidnapped by his extended family in an effort to "save him" from his lesbian mother and her partner.
+For other youth, homophobia and transphobia are more direct and often violent.
+Fifty one percent of students in LGBTQ families, according to a recent GLSEN study, feel unsafe in school because of personal characteristics.
+The most common reason given was having LGBTQ parents.
+A full 40% of students in the study reported that they had been verbally harassed in school and 25% reported feeling that they could not fully participate in school because of their family make up.
+Some youth are physically threatened by other students on a regular basis at school, while the teachers refuse, or our ill-equipped, to intervene.
+Even more disturbing is the fact that nearly 40% of students reported that their teachers and other school staff were the perpetrators of homophobic remarks.

 The effects of this daily oppression are profound.
 Some youth from LGBTQ families act out, while others withdraw.
 The response I see most frequently, especially in younger children, is a painful confusion.
 I too often hear the question, "Terrill, why do people hate my family?"
 This question is always accompanied by a very perplexed and confused expression.
-Without support, youth from LGBTQ families internalize the messages they hear and often believe there is something wrong with them, rather than with the society we live in.
-With support, however, youth from LGBTQ families become confident in who they and their families are.
+Without support, youth from LGBTQ families internalize the messages they hear and often believe there is something wrong with them, rather than with the society in which we live.
+With support, however, youth from LGBTQ families become confident themselves and their families.
 These children are typically advocates for diversity of all types and many actively work for LGBTQ rights.